rubymonsters/ruby-for-beginners/04_dont_believe.md

 Also always try to put things into perspective.
 Whatever you hear, try to understand, compare to other opinions, and judge for yourself.

-As in any other field, developers (as much as any other person) will always give answers based on *their* own perspective, based on *their* own experience, and based on what *they* think is a helpful answer to you.
+As in any other field, developers, as much as any other person, will always give answers based on *their* own perspective, based on *their* own experience, and based on what *they* think is a helpful answer to you.
 Now, being a great Ruby developer ("knowing your stuff") and being a great Ruby coach ("giving the right advice") are not the same thing.

-Developers who have never coached, or are new at coaching, might: overload you with information.
+Developers who have never coached, or are new at coaching, might, for example, overload you with information.
 They know all this stuff, and, as said before, they aren't even fully aware of it.
 They just *use* the language, and all these features.

-Now, when asked, they explain things to you, and may suddenly remember that ...
-"Oh, right, and then there's also this other language feature, and that one, and another one!"
+Now, when asked, they explain things to you, and may suddenly remember: "Oh, right, and then there's also this other language feature, and that one, and another one, and ...!"
 They may be excited to explain all the things at once, without noticing that, at this particular point, you actually wouldn't need to know them all.